ra1028/VueFlux/README.md

 ### Scoped Subscribe
 In subscribing, you can pass `AnyObject` as the parameter of `duringScopeOf`.
-An observer function which is subscribed to the store will be unsubscribe when deinitializes its object.
+An observer function which is subscribing to the store will be unsubscribed when the object is deinitialized.

 ```swift
 store.computed.count.signal.subscribe(duringScopeOf: self) { count in